 Well, there’s a surprise.
 Since Oxfordshire County Council pulled the plug on speed cameras, speeding has increased.
 A bit.
 In a couple of places.
 Where the limit was too low anyway and the cameras sited on long, straight roads.

 Chaps, it’s just a WEEK since the cameras went off.
-Can you not spot a desperate attempt to use PR to keep Partnership jobs when you see it?
-And did you do no research at all before publishing?
+Can you not spot a desperate attempt to keep Partnership jobs when you see it?
+And there’s less cherry-picking going on in the fruit aisle in Sainsbury’s.

 The camera in Woodstock, site of the claimed 110 drivers exceeding the 30mph limit (strangely, we’re not told by how much – wonder why?) is on a clear, straight stretch of A road that is perfectly safe at 40mph.
 And there were 90 doing it before.
 Wow.